 I studied Art GCSE and Design Technology at St Mary's college, Wirral.
 I then went on to complete an A level in Art & Design.
 Whilst at Sixth Form College I decided I wanted to pursue my creative dream further & I completed a BTEC Foundation Art at The Arts Centre in Liverpool.
 Shortly after I was accepted to study a BA (Hons) in Textile and Fashion Design at The University of Leeds.
-I graduated in 2005 & have work professionally & internationally within the industry for the past eight years.
+I graduated in 2005 & have worked professionally & internationally within the industry ever since.

 Q How did you get into design?